jaison-joseph/CS536-project/README.md

 	to see the list of hosts.
 You should see all of them.

 In another terminal window, navigate into the downloaded folder.
 Then, run:
-`make mininet-install-iperf3`

-In another terminal window, navigate into the downloaded folder.
-Then, run:
 `make cli`
 	Once the above has run, you should see the ONOS CLI.
 From the ONOS CLI, run the below command:
 	`app activate fwd`